nikodojan/VueJsTemplateWithAxiosMethods/README.md

 # VueJsTemplateWithAxiosMethods
-Template for a Vue.js app (non CLI) with implemented axios methods
+Template for a Vue.js app (non CLI) with implemented axios methods Contains references to: Bootstrap 4, Bootstrap Icons, Axios, Vue.js

 # How to use